lexibank/tlopo/out/vol3/chapter7.md

 <a id="s-4"></a>

 ## 4. The forest canopy

 As a rough rule of thumb, trees of the forest canopy are assumed to be those which grow to between 30 and 50 m.
-There are also several species, noted in the subsections of [§5](#s-5), which are usually sub-canopy trees but which grow taller in some localities and become part of the canopy itself.
+There are also several species, noted in the subsections of §5, which are usually sub-canopy trees but which grow taller in some localities and become part of the canopy itself.

 Certain trees of the forest canopy are treated elsewhere in this volume.
-Strangler figs become part of the forest canopy by using an existing tree as host to piggyback their way into the light (ch.1 0, [§4](#s-4)).
-Canarium species and Terminalia species, especially T. kaernbachii, and Pometia pinnata, are canopy trees in the Bismarcks, but have also long been cultivated, the first two for their nuts and P. pinnata for its fruit, and are thus treated in ch.11 (§[§2.1](#s-2-1), 2.4 and 3.5 respectively).
+Strangler figs become part of the forest canopy by using an existing tree as host to piggyback their way into the light (ch.1 0, §4).
+Canarium species and Terminalia species, especially T. kaernbachii, and Pometia pinnata, are canopy trees in the Bismarcks, but have also long been cultivated, the first two for their nuts and P. pinnata for its fruit, and are thus treated in ch.11 (§§2.1, 2.4 and 3.5 respectively).

 There are several canopy trees that are only reported from lowland rain forests in the Solomons but not in the Bismarcks, and for some of these no POc term can be reconstructed.
 This is perhaps significant, given that the POc homeland is believed to have been in the Bismarcks (vol.2, ch.2).
 These trees are Gmelina moluccana, Pterocymbium species, Schizo- meria serrata and Terminalia calamansanai ([Mueller-Dombois & Fosberg 1998](../references.md#source-MuellerDomboisandFosberg1998): 53-54).

 <a id="s-4-1"></a>

-## 4.1.
+### 4.1.
 Campnosperma brevipetiolatum (Anacardiaceae)

 Campnosperma brevipetiolatum is a large canopy tree, growing up to 50 m in height.
 Its straight smooth trunk has a cylindrical bole, usually up to 1.2 min diameter and occasionally as much as 2m ([Conn & Damas 2006](../references.md#source-ConnandDamas2006)).

 The Bola of New Britain use it for canoe hulls (Powell1976).
-The Marovo consider it in- ferior to Gmelina moluccana for this purpose, but good for house planks ([Hviding 2005](../references.md#source-Hviding2005): 134).
+The Marovo consider it inferior to Gmelina moluccana for this purpose, but good for house planks ([Hviding 2005](../references.md#source-Hviding2005): 134).

-C. brevipetiolatum is apparently not found in Remote Oceania, and its distribution in the Bismarcks and the Solomons seems to be patchy, as it is missing from the usually very thor- ough [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984)) and [Henderson & Hancock](../references.md#source-HendersonandHancock1988) ([1988](../references.md#source-HendersonandHancock1988)).
+C. brevipetiolatum is apparently not found in Remote Oceania, and its distribution in the Bismarcks and the Solomons seems to be patchy, as it is missing from the usually very thorough [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984)) and [Henderson & Hancock](../references.md#source-HendersonandHancock1988) ([1988](../references.md#source-HendersonandHancock1988)).
 There is just one weakly supported POc term for the species, namely &ast;olaŋa.

 <a id="p-191"></a>